Terminal management via RS232 and API

 |---|---|

-| [CallID] | The call identifier needed for sending the command.
-If at the moment, when the command is sent there is only one connection with the endpoint, this parameter can be omitted. |
+| [CallID] | Call ID for sending the command.
+If there is only one active connection with the terminal at the time of sending the command, this parameter can be omitted. |

-| CODE | A sequence of DTMF characters that should be sent to a user.
-The special `Р` character adds a 100ms pause. |
+| CODE | The sequence of DTMF symbols that should be sent to the subscriber.
+The special character P adds a 100 ms pause. |

 When the code has been sent, the corresponding notification will be displayed, for example, the code 111# has been sent to the user with the ID 272: